Lucia-Y/cse15l-lab-reports/lab-report-2-week-4.md

 <img width="602" alt="Screen Shot 2022-04-24 at 7 58 25 PM" src="https://user-images.githubusercontent.com/103156151/165013642-6e8722cf-4dba-454d-a10a-5d78df66a8c4.png">

-__Relatiohsip among bug, symptom, and failure-inducing input:__ the code has the bug that when the text does not end with ")", the code can't recognize the ending of the text.
-So when using the failure-indcing input, the text does not end with ")", it causes a symptom that the output has a infinity loop, which leads to the out of memeory error.
-But after fixing the code, it gives the correct output.
+__Relatiohsip among bug, symptom, and failure-inducing input:__ the code has the bug that when the text does not end with ")" or "]", the code can't recognize the ending of the text.
+So when using the failure-indcing input, the text does not end with ")"or "]", it causes a symptom that the output has a infinity loop, which leads to the out of memeory error.
+But after fixing the code, it gives the correct output, which is the links.

 ## 2. Second Code Change